sipeed/sipeed_wiki/docs/hardware/en/maixII/M2A/config_system.md

 ## Config Tina OS

-We suggest beginners use armbian OS because there are many informations about it on internet, and for Tina OS suits those who are good at Linux.
+We suggest beginners use Armbian OS because there is a lot of information about it on the internet, and for Tina OS suits those who are good at Linux.

 The Tina OS configuration steps of Lichee MaixSense are similar to [M2dock](./../M2/usage.md), so here will not retell its usages.
 <!--